opf/openproject/docs/release-notes/14-0-0/README.md

 Read more about file storage troubleshooting in our [documentation](https://www.openproject.com/docs/system-admin-guide/file-storages/file-storage-troubleshooting/).

-### OneDrive/SharePoint: Copying template projects including automatically managed project folder
+### OneDrive/SharePoint: Copying template projects including automatically managed project folders

 If you use the OneDrive/SharePoint integration and add an automatically managed project folder to a project, you will now have the following options when copying that project: